blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Studying FreeCAD Source Code.md

 - Netgen Development files

 *Listed in OBS for openSUSE*
-- Matplotlib Qt5 Python 3 Module (Listed in OBS for OpenSUSE)
+- Matplotlib Qt5 Python 3 Module
-- GitPython Python 3 Module (Listed in OBS for OpenSUSE)
+- GitPython Python 3 Module

 *From FreeCAD Wiki*
 - FreeType2 Development Files (From the FreeCAD Wiki)